mlbio-epfl/crow/README.md

 ```
 python get_features.py --dataset OfficeHome
 ```
-The _dataset_ should be one of the following: Office, OfficeHome, VisDA, or DomainNet
+The _dataset_ should be one of the following: Office, OfficeHome, VisDA, or DomainNet.
+The precomputed features will be saved in the folder './representations'.

 3. Clustering step: find the prototypes for the source and target samples using the precomputed representation features
 ```